RustCrypto/hashes/gost94/README.md

 According to the [RFC 4357], the OIDs 1.2.643.2.2.30.1 and 1.2.643.2.2.30.0 are used to identify the hash function parameter sets (CryptoPro vs Test ones).
 According to [RFC 4490] the OID 1.2.643.2.2.9 identifies the GOST 34.311-95 (former GOST R 34.11-94) function, but then it continues that this function MUST be used only with the CryptoPro parameter set.

-## Minimum Supported Rust Version

-Rust **1.81** or higher.

-Minimum supported Rust version can be changed in the future, but it will be done with a minor version bump.

-## SemVer Policy

-- All on-by-default features of this library are covered by SemVer
-- MSRV is considered exempt from SemVer as noted above

 ## License

 The crate is licensed under either of: